-- · Implants are single use only. - Implants that came in contact with body fluids should never be reused. - Ensure that all components needed for surgery are available in the surgical suite. - · Inspection is recommended prior to surgery to determine if implants have been damaged during storage. - While rare, intra-operative fracture or breakage of instruments can occur.
+- Implants that came in contact with body fluids should never be reused. - Ensure that all components needed for surgery are available in the surgical - Inspection is recommended prior to surgery to determine if implants have been damaged during storage. - While rare, intra-operative fracture or breakage of instruments can occur.
 Instruments which have experienced excessive use or excessive force are susceptible to fracture.
 Instruments should be examined for wear or damage prior to surgery.